MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 - `ModuleName` - **Required** Specifies the module name.
 - `GUID` - **Optional** Specifies the GUID of the module.
-- It's also **Required** to specify one of the three below keys.
-These keys can't be used together.
+- It's also **Required** to specify at least one of the three below keys.
   - `ModuleVersion` - Specifies a minimum acceptable version of the module.
+  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
   - `RequiredVersion` - Specifies an exact, required version of the module.
-  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
+    This cannot be used with the other Version keys.

 The `using module` statement imports classes from the root module (`ModuleToProcess`) of a script module or binary module.
 It does not